-Where is your favorite overall cruising location in SE Asia and why?
+Where is your favourite overall cruising location in SE Asia and why?

 Where is good for maintenance and provisioning?

-Phuket was the best location for the crew to complete maintenance and day-to-day management of the yacht.
+Phuket was the best location for the crew to complete the maintenance and day-to-day management of the yacht.
 I would recommend using Agents for most formalities as the local rules are sometimes difficult to understand and navigate.
-Hong Kong, Singapore and Phuket are particularly good for finding provisions, and of course Langkawi is ideal for alcohol as it’s duty free.
+Hong Kong, Singapore and Phuket are particularly good for finding provisions, and of course, Langkawi is ideal for alcohol as it’s duty-free.